import geopandas as gpd

 np.float64(4476000.0))

 For larger distance thresholds, the computational cost increases substantially.
-The node_centrality_shortest_adaptive function uses an adaptive sampling strategy to compute centralities more efficiently at larger scales while maintaining statistical accuracy.
+The node_centrality_shortest function supports a sample=True parameter that uses a sampling strategy to compute centralities more efficiently at larger scales while maintaining a relatively high degree of rank performance.
+Rather use non-sampled when generating publication-quality results.

 network_structure=network_structure,